MKPhil/TinyTimer/TimerDemo/README.md

-My kids wanted an app that showed the how long they'd been using the PC that day to help them manage their screen usage, and nothing I could find really satisfed me, so I decided to roll my own!
+My kids wanted an app that showed them how long they'd been using the PC that day to help them manage their screen usage, and nothing I could find really satisfed me, so I decided to roll my own!

-Requirements / Features:
+## Features:
 * Always on top
 * Drag the window to move
 * Puts an icon in Notification Area (aka System Tray), not Taskbar